-Cognitive and Behavioral Neuroscience: systems neuroscience, electrophysiology, neuroimaging, reward processing, reinforcement learning, prefrontal cortex, psychosis
+Cognitive and Behavioral Neuroscience: electrophysiology, decision-making, prefrontal cortex, systems neuroscience

-My name is Lindsay Shaffer and I'm a rising 5th year PhD student in the CBN program.
+My name is Lindsay Shaffer and I'm a PhD candidate in the CBN program.
 My advisor is Dr. Jim Thompson.
-I am also a NSF NRT Fellow through the Center for Adaptive Systems of Brain-Body Interactions (CASBBI).

 I'm also strongly interested in efforts improving patient outcomes and precision medicine initiatives.
 As a part of my NSF NRT Fellowship, I'm currently collaborating with members of the S.T.A.R.
-Lab, the Biomedical Imaging Lab, the Michael J. Fox Foundation, and the INOVA Parkinson's and Movement Disorders Clinic to develop a novel application that can remotely measure symptoms in Parkinson's disease and share collected information with the patient's clinical care team.
+Lab, the Biomedical Imaging Lab, the Michael J. Fox Foundation, and the INOVA Parkinson's and Movement Disorders Clinic to develop a novel application that can remotely measure symptoms in people with Parkinson's disease (PwPs) and easily disseminated to the PwP's care team.

 CASBBI National Science Foundation (NSF) NRT Fellowship (2020-2022; Sponsor: NSF)